← Back to Insights

 Protect it.
 Encryption, access controls, the basics.
 If you lose it or someone steals it, there are consequences.

 Prove it.
 This is the one that separates paper compliance from real compliance.
 Documentation, audit trails, impact assessments.
-The NDPC doesn't want you to say you're compliant — they want evidence.
+The NDPC wants evidence rather than assurances, and documentation is the evidence.

 Every processing activity needs a legal basis.
 Six options: